 Protein Analysis Group

 In the Protein Analysis Group, we specialize in-depth and comprehensive analysis of proteins of pharmaceutical interest by mass spectrometry (MS).
 This includes analysis of the structure (primary and higher-order) and interactions of proteins, quantity of proteins in complex samples in addition to development of new MS-based analytical workflows.
-We aim to provide the much-needed detailed information on protein structure, purity and quantity to guide the development of new and improved drugs.
+We aim to provide the much-needed detailed information on protein structure, purity and quality to guide the development of new and improved drugs.

 The internationally-recognized expertise and primary focus of the group is the study of protein conformation, dynamics and interactions by measuring the hydrogen/deuterium exchange of proteins by mass spectrometry (HDX-MS).

-The group holds state-of-the-art infrastructure for HDX-MS as well as qualitative and quantitative protein analysis by UPLC-MS and CE-MS. Our motto is that “all good science is collaborative science”.
+The group holds state-of-the-art infrastructure for HDX-MS as well as qualitative and quantitative protein analysis by UPLC-MS. Our motto is that “all good science is collaborative science”.
 We have multiple academic and industrial collaborators within protein science and in particular have long-standing experience with successfully working at the interface between industrial and academic research.
 Please see publications of Kasper Rand (below) for recent and past projects.

 HDX-MS with a UV laser!